imeysam-sh/pdf-fx-epub3/README.md

 ### Usage

-To convert C:\Users\UserName\Documents\myfile.pdf to C:\Users\UserName\Documents\myfile.epub, open a terminal in the root folder (PowerShell, Command Prompt or Windows terminal) and run the following commands:
+To convert C:\Users\UserName\Documents\myfile.pdf to C:\Users\UserName\Documents\myfile.epub, open a terminal in the project root folder (PowerShell, Command Prompt or Windows terminal) and run the following commands:

 ```
 docker build . -t imeysam-sh/pdf-fx-epub3